jatanRT/eprscope/.github/CONTRIBUTING.md

     those changes.
 Additional labels like those mentioned below (see "`2.
 Create a new Issue` ") may be used, as well.
 -   Fork the repository and clone it onto your desired workstation/computer.
--   Afterwards, create a new branch with the name like "`br_…` " where the ellipsis stands for 2-3 short words separated by underscore "`_` " to describe the issue in short.
+-   Afterwards, create a new branch with the name like "`suggestion/br_…` " where the ellipsis stands for 2-3 short words separated by underscore "`_` " to describe the suggestion/issue in short.
 -   Make your changes, please follow the current code/documentation style and/or consult the [`{tidyverse}` styleguide](https://style.tidyverse.org/index.html) as well as that of the [`{roxygen2}`](https://r-pkgs.org/man.html).